dmsolop/qr_redirector/PRIVACY_POLICY.md

 ## Data Sharing

-QR Redirector does not share any data with third parties, analytics services, advertising networks, or any external services.
+LinkFlow does not share any data with third parties, analytics services, advertising networks, or any external services.

 ## Data Deletion

-All data stored by QR Redirector is stored locally on your device.
+All data stored by LinkFlow is stored locally on your device.
 To delete all application data:
 1. Uninstall the application from your device

 All locally stored preferences and configurations will be removed with the application.

 ## Children's Privacy

-QR Redirector does not knowingly collect any information from children under 13.
+LinkFlow does not knowingly collect any information from children under 13.
 The application does not collect any information from anyone.

 ## Changes to This Privacy Policy